iamraviteja18/cricket_analytics/README.md

 data for all these cricketers have been scrapped from StatGuru API (Espncricinfo) based on the requirements, this project is all about comparative analysis between players.
 The major part and most time consuming process in this project is data cleaning, there were so many aspects to be taken care of.
 Visualization of the data after analysis is also done in this project

-2) Virat Kohli.ipynb: This project is to analyze Virat Kohli's ODI stats, types of dismissals, consistency in maintaining averages,his conversion rate from 50's to 100's and bowlers who dismissed him the most were all visualized in graphical way.
+2) Virat Kohli.pdf: This project is to analyze Virat Kohli's ODI stats, types of dismissals, consistency in maintaining averages,his conversion rate from 50's to 100's and bowlers who dismissed him the most were all visualized in graphical way.
+(If there's any problem in loading the graphs, try to download the pdf for better vision)

 3) IPL 2020 Predicitions inefficient way.ipynb: In this Project I have scrapped data from various sources to build a few  Machine Learning models to precict match winner in IPL 2020, Here Linear Regression, Multiple Linear Regression were tried to see if the model can predict but only ended up to figure out that they are not very efficient to predict match winner